Chandrayaan 2: Vikram Lander was half a kilometre away from intended touch down point

 The rover was to roll down from the lander explore the surrounding lunar terrain, a few hours after the planned soft-landing.

-Chandrayaan-2 is a 978 crore unmanned moon mission (satellite cost 603 crore, GSLV MK III cost 375 crore).
+Chandrayaan-2 is a 978 crore unmanned moon mission (satellite cost 603 crores, GSLV MK III cost 375 crores).

 India's Geosynchronous Satellite Launch Vehicle, GSLV MkIII-M1 successfully launched the 3,840-kg Chandrayaan-2 spacecraft on July 22.